MP Estate Planning UK

 What is the role of probate in the process of changing a will after death?

-What are the legal amendments to a will in the UK after death?
+What are the legal mechanisms for altering a will after death in England and Wales?

 What are the key considerations when making changes to a will after a person dies in the UK?